 The MIS department consists of 10 individuals, including programmers, analysts, computer technicians, and a teleprocessing network coordinator.
 The staff's function is largely focused on infrastructure support and some data management.
 The staff does not include personnel for end-user support, and does not support students directly.
 MIS is in the process of interviewing to replace one systems position.
 Due to the absence of DBA support on staff, the MIS department relies heavily on a third-party support company, partly to support and maintain Banner.
-The previously administered academic technology had respondents requesting for technology support for classrooms, students described lack of technology support for their computers, email, website (when it goes down), access to MyGCC, in addition insufficient wireless service throughout the campus.
+The previously administered academic technology had respondents requesting for technology support for classrooms, students and faculty.
+This need was made evident during the student focus group sessions, where students described lack of technology support for their computers, email, website (when it goes down), access to MyGCC, in addition insufficient wireless service throughout the campus.